tyallen22/PyHand_Earth/README.md

 ```

-If you used a virtual environment to pip3 install PyHand-Earth, this directory may look something like
+If you used a virtual environment to `pip3 install PyHand-Earth`, this directory may look something like

 ```shell